 2. My first-ever Sili Ice Cream and Pili Nuts Cappuccino in Legazpi.

 My Bicol trip was a bold move as it was the first time I traveled without any companion.
 That alone sets this trip apart from the rest.
 When you are an introvert on the loose in a strange city, your first instinct is to grab some comfort food.
 And nothing says comfort than ice cream or milky coffee.
 (Not combined, please.
 Consume separately.)
 In Legazpi, both had a distinctive twist: the cup of cappuccino was topped with local nuts known as pili while the strawberry ice cream was flavored with chili pepper.
 Who’d forget these weird combos?
 Not me.

 1. The life-saving grilled chicken in El Nido, Palawan.

 A series of bad decisions almost made us beg for food on our last day in El Nido.
 It was the first long-term travel Neil and I took so we were not big on budget planning and estimating cost.
 Instead of leaving enough cash for our El Nido trip, we spent most of our extra money in Robinsons Mall, Puerto Princesa buying shorts, sunglasses, and other unimportant things.
-So on our last night in the enchanting island of El Nido, we found ourselves in our beautiful hut without electricity and P200 away from starvation.
-The grilled chicken stall saved us and to me, it was the tastiest chicken I had ever tried.
+So on our last night in El Nido inside our dark yet beautiful hut, , we found ourselves P200 away from starvation.

 What about you?
 What meals do you remember best from your travels?
 Why do they stick?
 Share them in the comments!
 (You know you want to.)